tomseely/tomseely.github.io/docs/index.md

 These settings change the look and feel of your Outlook inbox, and can help you save time on automatable tasks, improving workflow.
 !!! note

-    Some options may be separate depending on whether you are on PC or Mobile; thus, it is important to check settings for both for consistency across devices
+    Some options may be locally saved to the device rather than save to the account; thus, it is important to check settings across devices for consistency.

 ### Folders

-Outlook folders bring organization to your inbox, enabling you to have multiple folders in your email outside of the traditional Drafts, Junk, Sent, etc. Sorting emails into these folders can help reducing clutter in your main inbox.
+Outlook folders bring organization to your inbox, enabling you to have multiple folders in your email outside of the traditional Drafts, Junk, Sent, etc. Sorting emails into these folders can help reduce clutter in your main inbox.

 #### Creating Folders
 1. Navigate to mail, and click the three dots to the right of the email address.